 Clinical track faculty will be eligible to seek promotion, after appropriate time of service in rank, according to the timetable below.
-Earlier consideration of promotion in rank may be considered if documented in the original letter of appointment (see section 3.2 below) or in exceptional cases that are fully justified by additional documentation.
+Earlier consideration of promotion in rank may be considered if documented in the original letter of appointment or in exceptional cases that are fully justified by additional documentation.
 Contingent upon reappointment, the schedule of eligibility to seek promotion is as follows:

-Ordinarily, Clinical Assistant Professors will be considered for promotion during the Seventh year in rank (see section 2.2 (1).
+Ordinarily, Clinical Assistant Professors will be considered for promotion during the seventh year in rank.
 Any recommendation for promotion prior to this length of service will be considered extraordinary and will require exceptional justification.

-Ordinarily, Clinical Associate Professors will be considered for promotion during the fifth year in rank (see section 2.2 (1).
+Ordinarily, Clinical Associate Professors will be considered for promotion during the fifth year in rank.
 Any recommendation for promotion prior to this length of service will be considered extraordinary and will require exceptional justification.
+Promotion is a reward and recognition for performance, not longevity.
+Consequently, the attainment of a minimum number of years of service alone does not justify promotion.